 Use a password management app: having numerous complex passwords can be hard to remember.
 Password management applications allow users to organise their passwords, and they can be used to generate new ones.

-Subscribe to the Daily Sentinel for all the latest cyber security news and advice.
+Subscribe to the Weekly Roundup for all the latest cyber security news and advice.